vitessio/website/content/en/docs/17.0/reference/vreplication/vstream.md

 **Default** ""

 If specified, this determines which cells to give preference to during tablet selection.
-By default, this is `preferlocalwithalias` to give preference to local cell and any alias it belongs to.
+By default, `preferlocalwithalias` is used in order to give preference to the caller's local cell and then any alias its cell belongs to.
-If `onlyspecified` is given, then only tablets specified within the `Cells` option will be selected first.
+If `onlyspecified` is given, then only tablets specified within the `Cells` option will be selected.

 ##### TabletOrder

 **Type** string\
 **Default** ""

-This is to eventually replace the `in_order` hint to specify tablet order during selection.
+This replaces the `in_order` hint (e.g. `"in_order:REPLICA,PRIMARY"`) previously used to specify tablet type order [during source tablet selection](tablet_selection).

 ### RPC Response